Richiban/Consolo/README.md

 // A few helper methods go here...
 ```

-> As you can see, the code above that gets would be very tedious to write by hand, but Cmdr generates it all for you.
+> As you can see, the code above that gets would be very tedious to write by hand, but Consolo generates it all for you.

 We can then call our application with the `greet` command: